yandeu/react-to-static-or-ssr/README.md

 - Port 3060 (ssr)
 - Port 3070 (static)

+## Nano JSX

+Love this template?
+Checkout [Nano JSX](https://nanojsx.github.io/)!
+It's designed to pre-render JSX on the server and then partially hydrate it on the client.

 ## License

 The MIT License (MIT) 2019 - [Yannick Deubel](https://github.com/yandeu).
 Please have a look at the [LICENSE](LICENSE) for more details.